 A good place to start is with your loved one’s GP.
 Your family doctor will see your loved one’s changing care needs and can recommend extra support if needed.
 Make an appointment with your loved one’s GP and share your concerns.
 The GP may be able to conduct a home visit to see first-hand the extra support your loved one may need.

 Getting help early can avoid your loved one going into an Aged Care Home

 If you leave it too late your loved one’s health may decline rapidly so that an Aged Care Home is the only option.
 Or a sudden incident such as a fall may occur and the right support won’t be in place in order for your loved one to return home after hospital.

 Putting support in place early means there’s a greater chance that your loved one can stay safely at home.
 It also means that they will be familiar with Home Care and can begin to form relationships with carers.

 You can start with as little as one hour of care per week and this may simply mean someone to keep them company or to do some of the more physically demanding household tasks such as changing bed linen.

-Let them know there’s a long wait for government subsidies
+There’s a long wait for government subsidies

 You can start slowly and this way your loved one can experience the benefits of getting some extra support to remain safely at home